Scheduled MonumentsEnglandBell barrow: part of the Brimpton Common barrow cemetery

 What is Bell barrow: part of the Brimpton Common barrow cemetery?

-Bell barrow: part of the Brimpton Common barrow cemetery is a Bronze Age funerary monument located in Berkshire.
+Bell barrow is a Bronze Age burial mound forming part of the Brimpton Common barrow cemetery in Berkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012428.

 Who is responsible for protecting Bell barrow: part of the Brimpton Common barrow cemetery?